 The Difference Between Collagen Protein and Other Types of Protein

 The main difference between collagen and other proteins is the amino acid profile.
-Collagen has more essential amino acids such as alanine, arginine, proline and hydroxyproline that make collagen unique in terms of how they benefit parts of your body such as hair, nail, ligaments, joint, tendons, skin, and digestion.
+Collagen has more essential amino acids, such as alanine, arginine, proline and hydroxyproline.
+These make collagen unique in terms of how they benefit parts of your body such as hair, nails, ligaments, joints, tendons, skin, and digestion.

-With so many collagen protein options to choose from, it’s common sense to pose the question of why you should choose Vital Proteins over other brands.
+With so many collagen protein options to choose from, it’s normal to wonder why you should choose Vital Proteins over other brands.
 What makes it one of the best collagen supplements out there?

 In short, Vital Proteins’ collagen is grass-fed, pasture-raised, gluten-free, fairy-free and non-GMO.
 It’s Kosher and Whole 30 ® approved as well as being keto-friendly.

-It is unflavored and versatile so basically you can use in any drink, dish and recipes that you wish to without destroying its taste and flavor.
+It is unflavored and versatile so basically you can use in any drink, dish and recipe that you wish without destroying its taste and flavor.
 Another bonus is that this collagen is super soluble and easy to mix in both hot and cold liquids.

 Many women in our community love this product.
 They use it everyday and notice incredible results with their hair, nail and skin.
 They experience healthier hair with less breakage and split ends.

-Based on our experience coupled with facts gathered from the manufacturer themselves and the reviews from the health and fitness community, here’s a list of Pros and Cons of going with Vital Proteins Collagen Peptides.
+Based on our experience coupled with facts gathered from the manufacturer themselves and the reviews from the health and fitness community, here’s a list of pros and cons of Vital Proteins Collagen Peptides.

 #1.
 Grass-Fed Cows

-Vital Proteins Collagen Peptides “are sourced from grass-fed, pasture-raised bovine hides”.
-We’d like to draw emphasis to the fact that the cows are grass-fed which always triumphs over grain-fed cows based.
-Grass-fed beef contains more cancer fighting antioxidants and is also higher in Vitamin A and E (5).
+Vital Proteins Collagen Peptides “are sourced from grass-fed, pasture-raised bovine hides.”
+We’d like to draw emphasis to the fact that the cows are grass-fed, which always triumphs over grain-fed cows based.
+Grass-fed beef contains more cancer fighting antioxidants and is also higher in vitamins A and E (5).

-Put simply, grass-fed cows contain up to five times more omega-3 fatty acids than grain-fed cows which is the key to reducing inflammation and aids in lowering the risks of chronic diseases.
-Omega-3 fatty acids are also critical in improving cognitive and behavioral function which impacts your overall well-being and physical abilities (6, 7, 8).
+Put simply, grass-fed cows contain up to five times more omega-3 fatty acids than grain-fed cows, which is the key to reducing inflammation.
+Omega 3 fatty acids also aid in lowering the risks of chronic diseases.
+Omega-3 fatty acids are critical for improving cognitive and behavioral function, which impacts your overall well-being and physical abilities (6, 7, 8).

 The fact that Vital Proteins’ Collagen is derived from grass-fed cows definitely wins a thumbs up from us in that arena.

-If you don’t know what bioavailability means, it’s essentially the ability for your body to digest and absorb a solution quickly in order to maximize the benefits obtainable from that solution.
+Bioavailability refers to a nutrient’s ability to be absorbed and digested.
+It’s essential for your body to digest and absorb a solution quickly in order to maximize its benefits.

-Based on our experience, we found it extremely easy to dilute the powder with cold water without leaving any nasty powder clumps in the mixture which goes to show how soluble it is.
+Based on our experience, we found it extremely easy to dilute the powder with cold water without leaving any nasty powder clumps in the mixture.
+This goes to show how soluble and easy to digest it is.

 The recommended dosage is 1 to 2 scoops of Vital Proteins into 8 ounces of any liquid to be consumed twice a day.

 Having gone with the unflavored option, our liquid of choice to mix the powder with is coffee in the morning and a smoothie the afternoon.
-The powder dissolved quickly and smoothly and there is no noticeable taste difference in both coffee or smoothie, which is a huge perk.
+The powder dissolves quickly and smoothly and there is no noticeable taste difference in either coffee or smoothie, which is a huge perk.

 You can make your milk shake or protein shake by simply adding 1-2 scoop of this to your milk.
 If you’re on keto, add 1 scoop of collagen in your coconut milk or almond milk.
 Optional choices are ice, sweetener, etc…